Kartaverse/Kartaverse-Docs/docs/examples.md

-# Fusion Compositing Examples
+# Legacy KartaVR Fusion Compositing Examples

 This page lists the example Fusion .comp files that come built-in with the KartaVR product download.
+These examples use the older KartaVR macro nodes that were optimized to support Fusion (Free) v9.0.2.

 <a name="angular-to-cube"></a>
 ## Angular to Cube.comp